Leavingvalhalla/workout-tracker/README.md

 ## Description

 Swole is a workout tracking app, specifically for weightlifting.
 It includes some built-in workout routines that are easy to follow, and some charts to make it easy to visualize your progress.
+[Short walkthrough here.](https://youtu.be/AEhLKOrnbhM)

 ## How to install